oils-for-unix/oils/doc/oil-vs-python.md

 `%symbol` (used in eggex now, but could also be used as interned strings) -->

-### Omitted
+### Literals Omitted

-- Iterators.
-  - Instead we have for loop that works on lists and dicts.
-  - It flexibly accepts up to 3 loop variables, taking the place of Python's `enumerate()`, `keys()`, `values()`, and `items()`.
+- TODO: Remove tuple type.
+We might want Go-like multiple return values.
 - List comprehensions and generator expressions.
 QTT over pipes should address these use cases.
 - Lambdas.
 Functions are often external and don't have lexical scope.
-- TODO: No tuple type for now.
-We might want Go-like multiple return values.
+- Iterators.
+  - Instead we have for loop that works on lists and dicts.
+  - It flexibly accepts up to 3 loop variables, taking the place of Python's `enumerate()`, `keys()`, `values()`, and `items()`.

 ## Operators